dmrq70/forth-mecrisp/msp430/README.md

 ## Structure

+More-less like jcw's embello, and the parent dir:

+The `g2553` and `fr2433` directories contain material which is only for the respective chips - the "high-level" files.
+Most of the actual "meat" is in `flib`, and subdirectories:

+ * MCU specific words in the so-named subdirectories;
-The `g2553` and `fr2433` directories contain material which is only for the respective chips. `drivers` have some a bit higher level drivers which should be applicable more generally, as long as the base words are available.
+ * `drivers` has some a bit higher level drivers which should be applicable more generally, as long as the base words are available;

-I mostly replaced constants with their values (space is tight); but in some I left the constants in.
-There is a simple python script in `templates` which takes one of these, and a bunch of files where the constants are defined, and produces code with the constants replaced.
+ * `mecrisp` has files directly from the mecrisp tarball;
+ * `templates` has some files with constants in, and a python script which can then produce constant-free versions (constants are replaced by their values), so as to save a little bit of flash space.

 The `core` directory contains mecrisp hex files, to be flashed onto the chip.
 The `-xt1` versions require an external 32768Hz crystal to work.